mlg404/whatsapp-music-bot/README.md

 $ cd whatsapp-music-bot

 # Install dependencies with yarn
 $ yarn install
-# or via npm
-$ npm install

 # Run the application with yarn (or npm run dev)
-$ yarn dev
+$ yarn start
 ```

-You need to configure your `ffmpeg Path` (line 65 in index.js).
+You need to configure your `ffmpegPath`.
 Remeber to previously download and instal ffmpeg (for convertions).

 After run the script, you need to scan the QrCode in your terminal with your whatsapp!
 (Same proccess to join whatsapp web)